-Modern Industries deplores the violence in the DRC and adjoining countries and is committed to responsible sourcing of conflict minerals associated with the region.
-Accordingly, Modern Industries has adopted a conflict minerals policy.
+Modern Industries deplores the violence in the DRC and adjoining countries and is committed to conducting due diligence on supply chains in accordance with the internationally recognized frameworks of the OECD Due Diligence Guidance and the UN Guiding Principles for Business and Human Rights.
+Accordingly, Modern Industries has adopted a responsible minerals policy.
 Modern Industries encourages its suppliers to adopt a similar policy and to meet the expectations set out below.

-Suppliers are encouraged to comply with all applicable local, country, and international laws regarding material content for the materials supplied to Modern Industries.
-At Modern Industries’ request, Suppliers are encouraged to provide to Modern Industries reports on the occurrence of substances in any materials supplied to Modern Industries that may be restricted by, or require disclosure to, governmental bodies, customers and/or recyclers.
+Suppliers are required to comply with all applicable local, country, and international laws regarding material content for the materials supplied to Modern Industries.
+At Modern Industries’ request, Suppliers are required to provide to Modern Industries reports on the occurrence of substances in any materials supplied to Modern Industries that may be restricted by, or require disclosure to, governmental bodies, customers and/or recyclers.

 Updated Conflict Minerals section following publication of final U.S. Securities and Exchange Commission Conflict Minerals Rule, 77 Fed.
 Reg.
 56274 (Sept.
 12, 2012).